Are-s-h/GovCracker/Readme.md

 `John the Ripper` - JtR is a password cracker originally developed for UNIX-based systems and first released in 1996.
-JtR includes a variety of tools for extracting password hashes.
+JtR includes a variety of tools for extracting password hashes.<br>

 `PRINCE` + `Wordlister` + `CUPP` - PRINCE, Wordlister & CUPP creates wordlists with person-specific passphrases of a target person based on inputs, e.g. the nickname, name of the pet or the child's date of birth.
-It is based on the assumption that many passwords are a combination of passphrases, numbers, and special characters.
+It is based on the assumption that many passwords are a combination of passphrases, numbers, and special characters.<br>

-`CeWL` - CeWL is a ruby app which spiders a given URL to a specified depth, optionally following external links, and returns a list of words which can then be used for password crackers such as Hashcat.
+`CeWL` - CeWL is a ruby app which spiders a given URL to a specified depth, optionally following external links, and returns a list of words which can then be used for password crackers such as Hashcat.<br>

 `Maskprocessor` - Maskprocessor is a High-Performance word generator with a per-position configureable charset.
 <br>